Purab2001/Coffee-Store-Client/README.md

 surge . <your-domain>.surge.sh
 ```

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please fork the repo and submit a pull request.
+For major changes, open an issue first to discuss what you would like to change.

+---

 ## 📄 License

 This project is open source and available under the MIT License.

+---

 ## 📬 Contact

-For inquiries or feedback, please reach out through the contact form on the website or via GitHub.
+For inquiries or feedback, use the contact form on the website or reach out via [GitHub Issues](https://github.com/Purab2001).

 ---